-We are delighted to announce that Professor Roumiana Tsenkova is the recipient of the Council for Near-Infrared Spectroscopy (CNIRS)’s Gerald Birth Award for the year 2024 in recognition of her exceptional contributions to the development of near-infrared spectroscopy (NIRS), particularly in her pioneering work on non-invasive disease diagnostics and as the founder of Aquaphotomics.
+We are delighted to report that Professor Roumiana Tsenkova was awarded the Council for Near-Infrared Spectroscopy (CNIRS)’s Gerald Birth Award for 2024 in recognition of her exceptional contributions to the development of near-infrared spectroscopy (NIRS), particularly through her pioneering work on non-invasive disease diagnostics and as the founder of Aquaphotomics.

-In 2005, Prof. R. Tsenkova proposed for the first time newly discovered water absorbance bands and spectral patterns specific for biological and aqueous systems and proposed to build up a database called aquaphotome to be further used for diagnosis, quantification and functional characterization on a system level discovering the phenomena of water being a collective mirror of matter and energy.
+In 2005, Prof. R. Tsenkova proposed for the first time newly identified water absorbance bands and spectral patterns specific to biological and aqueous systems, and she introduced the concept of building a database, the Aquaphotome, to be used for diagnosis, quantification, and functional characterization at the system level.
+This work led to the discovery of the phenomenon of water acting as a collective mirror of matter and energy.

-The Award is given especially for Professor Tsenkova’ and collaborators’ Aquaphotomics work on elucidating the water activity in food*1.
-The significance of this work is for discovering the correlation between the absorbance at water vapor absorbance bands and water activity proving the definition of water activity and for presenting water spectral pattern as a new dynamic multidimensional biomarker for food preservation.
+The award was conferred especially in recognition of Professor Tsenkova and her collaborators’ Aquaphotomics research on elucidating water activity in food.*1 The significance of this research lies in clarifying the correlation between absorbance in the water vapor bands and water activity, demonstrating the definition of water activity, and presenting water spectral patterns as a new dynamic multidimensional biomarker for food preservation.

 Read the announcement of the 2024 Gerald S. Birth Award Winner

-The Award ceremony will be held at the International Diffuse Reflectance Conference at University of Tennessee, the US, on August 1st, 2024, and the awardee presentation will be held on July 31st, 2024.
-Professor Tsenkova and Associate Professor Jelena Muncan will lead the Aquaphotomics session as the session chairs on the same day of July 31st.
-Please check the conference website for the latest schedule.
-We look forward to your participation!
+The award ceremony was held at the International Diffuse Reflectance Conference at the University of Tennessee, USA, on August 1st, 2024, and the awardee presentation took place on July 31st, 2024.
+On the same day, Professor Tsenkova and Associate Professor Jelena Muncan served as session chairs for the Aquaphotomics session.

 International Diffuse Reflectance Conference (IDRC) July 27 – August 2, 2024